Small Intestinal Bacterial Overgrowth (SIBO)

 What are the symptoms of SIBO?

-Symptoms can vary based on type (methane or hydrogen dominant) and may include:
+At least 30% of people who have been diagnosed with IBS have SIBO.
+Symptoms of SIBO can vary based on type (methane or hydrogen dominant) and may include:

 Bloating after eating (digestive)